antonyh/randonomicon/_posts/2018-09-19-experimentarianism.markdown

 well as providing the developer with career building opportunities, but also to add what may well be a risky, unproven, lightly documented component to the system.
-A very real example of this would have been projects that used [Docker]{acronym-label="Docker" acronym-form="singular+short"} prior to the release of v1.0 despite disclaimers by the Docker team not to use it in production.
+A very real example of this would have been projects that used Docker prior to the release of v1.0 despite disclaimers by the Docker team not to use it in production.

 #### The benefits of betas